yashwanthmg/ideal-engine/README.md

 <h4 align ="left">
 # Auditing mechanism to track fake onboardings
-</h4> Company: Prione Manager: Pratheik Singh
+</h4> Company: Prione Manager: Prateik Singh

 - Fake onboarding was a major concern as it had spillover effects on other projects, such as order cancellation, account deactivation, and loss of time and resources.
 Based on deep dive data, I worked on an SOP and created an auditing tracker to determine the authenticity of the seller in real time, even before they were onboarded.
 This idea was later improved and implemented by the leadership team to other sales teams across India.